Kyle Rayner: Green Lantern again

 The four Green Lanterns then split in two directions; Hal returns to Coast City to prevent it from being destroyed again with Kyle by his side, and John and Guy head to New York City to battle the Anti-Monitor, Superboy-Prime, and Cyborg Superman.
 As Hal and Kyle battle Sinestro, Sinestro momentarily gains the upper hand after one of the Manhunters absorbs their power ring's energies.
 After the Green Lantern Corps defeat the Cyborg Superman, the Manhunters immediately deactivate, with Hal able to take one of the robots' skulls to absorb Sinestro's power.
-With three of them powerless, Hal and Kyle immediately engage Sinestro in combat, with the two Lanterns emerging as the victors against the despotic Korugarian.
+With three of them powerless, Hal and Kyle immediately engage Sinestro in combat, with the two Lanterns emerging victorious.

 After the war, he is assigned to the Honor Guard as Guy Gardner's partner and sent to counsel Sodam Yat, the new Ion.
 Kyle and Guy decide to move to Oa, giving them better access to performing their duties.
 Kyle places his mother's painting on the wall of his new Oan apartment.
 The Ion is now stated as unrelated to the Starheart Power given to him by Jade: Such sudden spike in powers enabled the Guardians to temporarily bond the Ion entity with Kyle.
-With the loss of the Ion entity, Rayner again has the powers and abilities of a standard Green Lantern.
+With the loss of the Ion entity, Kyle again has the powers and abilities of a standard Green Lantern.

-Since his promotion to Honor Guard, Rayner has acted as a troubleshooter for the Corps, participating in actions such as the defeat of Sinestro Corps member Mongul and the capture of Sinestro Corps member Krybb.
-Following this, Rayner and Lantern Soranik Natu began a romantic relationship.
+Since his promotion to Honor Guard, Kyle has acted as a troubleshooter for the Corps, participating in actions such as the defeat of Sinestro Corps member Mongul and the capture of Sinestro Corps member Kryb.
+Additionally, he and Lantern Soranik Natu began a romantic relationship.